Skip to content

 There often are — things like flooring or matting, equipment maintenance, and the occasional upgrade can add to the overall cost over time.
 These extras are easy to underestimate when comparing against a simple monthly membership fee.
 This calculator can help illustrate that.

-Consistency is really the central question, and it is worth thinking honestly about past fitness habits before making a large upfront purchase.
-Many people find that comparing the full five-year costs for both scenarios — at different usage levels — brings some helpful clarity.
-This calculator can help illustrate that.
+Consistency is the central question.
+Comparing the full five-year costs for both scenarios — at different usage levels — can bring clarity.
+This calculator illustrates those comparisons.

 Related Calculators